 Your primary goal as a new physician assistant or as someone hoping to become one should not be immediate success or money, but to learn as much as possible.
 When people look for a “way in” to a particular field – an internship or first job – they often search for positions that promise the […]

-Direct Entry and Dual Degree BS/MS Pre-Physician Assistant Programs
+Direct Entry and Dual Degree BS/MS Pre-Physician Assistant/Associate Programs

-Direct Entry Physician Assistant (PA) Programs There are 43 direct entry, dual-degree BS/MS Physician Assistant (PA) programs in the United States.
-These programs offer the opportunity for early provisional acceptance to exceptional high school students wishing to accelerate their academic and career paths to become physician assistants.
-Application for the program is usually made during […]
+Direct Entry PA Programs There are 44 direct-entry, dual-degree BS/MS Physician Assistant/Associate (PA) programs in the United States.
+These programs offer early provisional acceptance to exceptional high school students who wish to accelerate their academic and career paths to becoming physician assistants.
+Application for the program is usually made during the senior year of high […]

 How to Survive PA School as a Dad: Advice from a PA School Parent